ArshadMomin7/ECE-650-Methods-and-Tools-for-Software-Engineering/Assignment 0/README.md

 git commit
 ```

-Once you have a commit ready, it can be pushed onto the GitLab
+Once there is commit ready, it can be pushed onto the GitLab
 Repository through the following

 ```shell